The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: The back story

-The way of looking at this theorem that we wish to highlight is, as we mentioned above, the way it intimates the central insight of Galois theory, the connection between {\em symmetry} and {\em rational expressibility}.
+As mentioned above, the FTSP brings out one of the central insights of Galois theory, which is the connection between \emph{symmetry} and \emph{rational expressibility}.
 We have a polynomial $p(z)$, whose coefficients we know.
-Even if we don't know the roots, the FTSP tells us that {\em symmetric} expressions in the roots {\em are rationally expressible} in the coefficients.
-As a corollary, if the coefficients of $p(z)$ are rational numbers, then every symmetric expression in the roots (for instance the sum of their squares) is rational as well.
+Even if we don't know the roots, the FTSP tells us that \emph{symmetric} expressions in the roots are \emph{rationally expressible} in terms of the coefficients.
+As a corollary, if the coefficients of $p(z)$ are rational numbers, then every symmetric expression in the roots (for instance the sum of their squares) has a rational value as well.
 Symmetry guarantees rational expressibility.
 In the last section we will indicate how this fits into the bigger picture of Galois theory.

 In our course on Galois theory, we did not approach the FTSP directly, but rather sidled up to it by considering some problems of historical significance that implicitly depend on it.
 The first was a problem of Newton: given two polynomials $f,g$, how can one determine whether they have a root in common without finding the roots?
-(This problem is discussed at length in Greg St.\ George's essay.)
-The second was posed by Gauss in his {\em Disquisitiones Arithmeticae}: given a polynomial $f$, without finding its roots determine a polynomial $g$ whose roots are the squares, or cubes, \emph{etc.},\ of the roots of $f$.
+(This problem is discussed at length in Greg St.~George's essay.)
+The second was posed by Gauss in his \emph{Disquisitiones Arithmeticae}: given a polynomial $f$, without finding its roots, determine a polynomial $g$ whose roots are the squares, or cubes, etc.,\ of the roots of $f$.

 Participants solved both of these problems for polynomials of low degree.
 The solutions were accomplished by writing desired expressions in the roots, which turned out to be symmetric, and then expressing these in terms of the coefficients instead.
 For example, they considered Gauss' problem for a quadratic: if $f(z)=z^2-\sigma_1z+\sigma_2$, write down $g$ whose roots are the squares of $f$'s.
 In this case, if $\alpha_1,\alpha_2$ are the roots of $f$, then $\alpha_1^2,\alpha_2^2$ are the roots of $g$, so that